 A product canvas may be used for much more than just presenting a concept.
 It may also assist you in developing a product increment or Minimum Viable Product, gathering feedback or data from stakeholders and customers, analyzing data, and helping your product owner in learning from discoveries so that the canvas may be updated as needed.

 This canvas may also be used in regular product canvas workshops.
 A product owner and their team choose and update high-priority issues before or during product development sprints.

 Create a Product Template of Your Own

 Creating your product canvas is straightforward.
 Miro’s whiteboard functionality is fantastic for creating and sharing whiteboards.
 To begin, select a Product Canvas Template and then proceed to construct your own.

 - Give your product a different name.
 Your product’s name will assist you in determining where it should be strategically positioned.
 If the name is unclear, consider adding the purpose or version of the product to it.

 - Make a list of your goals.
 What is the product’s or release’s purpose?
 You may use this template to repeat the objectives and key performance indicators if you already have a product strategy.

-- Choose your performance markers.
-These are qualitative or quantitative indications of whether or not your goals were reached.
+- Select your performance markers.
+These are qualitative or quantitative indications of whether your goals were reached.

 - Compile a list of all your aliases.
 Users who are most likely to purchase and use the product will help you decide which features to offer.
 This is the demographic for whom you will design an unforgettable user experience.